 But as much as good proposals can enhance your chance of closing a deal, bad proposals can inhibit it just as quickly.

 Sure, proposal templates are vital when looking to scale.
 But if you want to land high-paying clients you need to personalize the proposal experience for each prospect.
 This requires defined feedback loops and disciplined regular template reviews.

 As a white label services provider, we are exposed to a LOT of agency proposals.
 Some good, some bad, and some downright ugly.
 Over the years we’ve developed a keen eye for red flags – the mistakes agencies make with their proposals that are preventing growth.

 1. Sending the proposal too soon

 A proposal should be a sacred thing.
 Too often agencies send out proposals prior to garnering defined and meaningful interest from a prospect.
 This is a surefire way to lose opportunities and waste a ton of time in the process.

 If a prospect simply wants “more information” provide that to them via your website or in the form of documented case studies.
-Don’t, whatever you do, send a blanket quote or proposal to a prospect before clearly understanding exactly what it is they are struggling with and how your team can help.
+Never send a prospect a blanket quote or proposal before understanding their issues and how your team can help.

 Here are seven criteria you should meet before sending a proposal to a prospect: